MiguelGuthridge/python-wrap-logger/README.md

 # [WRAP LOG] < Call simple.echo('hello world'): returned 'hello world'
 ```

+### Without Pip

+`wrap-logger` requires no dependencies, and can even function with some parts
+of the standard library missing.
+Simply head over to the releases tab where the
+ZIP file is bundled, then extract it into your project in a place where you can
+import it easily.
+You should be able to use it normally.

 ## Implementation details

 `wrap-logger` wraps objects in a `WrapLogger` class.
 Although the class does